tompos2/rcno-reviews/README.txt

 == Changelog ==

 = 1.30.1 =
-* Made the recipe index more descriptive with error messages.
+* Made the review index more descriptive with error messages.

 = 1.30.0 =
 * Fixed an issue where a book cover's file name can be blank.